RedisLabs/redislabs-docs/content/rs/references/compatibility/resp.md

 - RESP3 is supported by Redis Enterprise 7.2 and later.

 {{<note>}}
-Redis Enterprise versions which support RESP3 continue to support RESP2
+Redis Enterprise versions that support RESP3 continue to support RESP2.
 {{</note>}}